aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 We can better delineate the fields that specifically pertain to this configuration from the other fields in the `spec` (global behavior-based fields, provisioning-specific fields, node static configuration fields) by moving these fields inside a `deprovisioning` block.
 This will make it clearer to users which configuration options specifically pertain to scale-down when they are configuring their `NodePool` CRs.

-#### `provisioner.Spec.ttlSecondsAfterEmpty` → `nodePool.Spec.deprovisioning.ttlAfterUnderutilized`
+#### `provisioner.Spec.ttlSecondsAfterEmpty` → `nodePool.spec.deprovisioning.consolidationPolicy`

 Currently, Karpenter has two mutually exclusive ways to deprovision nodes based on emptiness: `ttlSecondsAfterEmpty` and `consolidation`.
 If users are using `ttlSecondsAfterEmpty`, we have generally seen that users are configuring this field in one of two ways:

 1. `ttlSecondsAfterEmpty=0` → Users want to delete nodes as soon as they go empty and Karpenter sees that they are empty
 2. `ttlSecondsAfterEmpty >> 0` → Users want to delete nodes that are empty but want to reduce the amount of node churn as a result of high pod churn on a larger cluster

-We anticipate that both of these scenarios can be captured through the consolidation deprovisioning mechanism, making `ttlAfterUnderutilized` the single place where users can configure the aggressiveness of deprovisioning.
+We anticipate that both of these scenarios can be captured through the consolidation deprovisioning mechanism; however, we understand that there are use-cases where a user may want to reduce the aggressiveness of Karpenter deprovisioning and only deprovision empty nodes.
+In this case, a user can configure the `consolidationPolicy` to be `WhenEmpty` which will tell the consolidation deprovisioning mechanism to only deprovision empty nodes through consolidation.
+Alternatively, you can specify a `consolidationPolicy` of `WhenUnderutilized` which will allow consolidation to deprovision both empty and underutilized nodes.

-While we expect consolidation to be the de-facto method for users to deprovision nodes that are empty in the future, we recognize that consolidation still needs improvements to handle high-scale clusters (which are being planned as part of other design work).
-As a precursor to these improvements, we will make `ttlAfterUnderutilized` be the field that is used to configure emptiness TTLs, which will later be expanded to take non-empty nodes that could be consolidated when we drop the `consolidation.enabled` field from the spec.
+If `consolidationPolicy` is not set, Karpenter will implicitly default to `WhenUnderutilized`.

+#### `provisioner.Spec.ttlSecondsAfterEmpty` → `nodePool.spec.deprovisioning.consolidationTTL`

+While the `consolidationPolicy` offers one mechanism for users to control the aggressiveness of deprovisioning, users that enable a `consolidationPolicy` of `WhenEmpty` or `WhenUnderutilized` may still want to dictate the speed at which nodes are deemed underutilized.
+This is particularly true on clusters that are large in size and have a large amount of churn.
+To support this, Karpenter will surface a `consolidationTTL` which will allow you to define a per-node TTL to define the time that Karpenter can begin deprovisioning the node after first seeing that the node is eligible for consolidation.

 #### Remove `nodePool.spec.provider`

 We’ve recommended that customers leverage spec.providerRef in favor of spec.provider since Q2 2022.
 Documentation for this feature has been removed since Q3 2022.
 We will take the opportunity to remove the feature entirely to minimize code bugs/complexity and user confusion.

-### `NodeTemplate` Changes
+### `NodeClass` Changes

-#### Update `nodetemplate.spec.amiSelector`
+#### Update `nodeClass.spec.amiSelector`

 The current `amiSelector` has two primary limitations that restrict user’s ability to specify the AMIs that they want Karpenter to use: